luaratourinho/Correlative-ENM/README.md

 ** I included 2 options for dismo, one with one option of pseudoabsence table, and the other with many pseudoabsence tables

-** The Euclidean distance "modelling" is a good option when you are dealing with species with few occurrence records
+** The Euclidean distance "modeling" is a good option when you are dealing with species with few occurrence records

 ** Euclidean_distance_function.R (function that you need run before the 7_euclidean_distance.R)